aidotse/EdgeLab/tutorials/fedn/mnist-pytorch/local/README.md

 ./init_seed.sh
 ````

-This will initial the model with random wight to the 'seed.npz' file.
+This will initiate the model with random wights and save the model to the 'seed.npz' file.

-The clinet code, 'package.tgz' and the initial model 'seed.npz' will be uploaded to the clinets via the FEDn dashboard.
+The client code, 'package.tgz' and the initial model 'seed.npz' will be uploaded to the clients via the FEDn dashboard.